jenkinsci/pipeline-plugin/demo/README.md

 The continuous delivery pipeline consists of the following sequence.

-* Loads the workflow script from [jenkins.groovy](https://github.com/jenkinsci/workflow-plugin/blob/master/demo/repo/jenkins.groovy) in the repository at `/tmp/files/repo`.
+* Loads the workflow script from [jenkins.groovy](https://github.com/jenkinsci/workflow-plugin/blob/master/demo/repo/jenkins.groovy) in a local Git repository.
+  You may clone from, edit, and push to `git://localhost/repo`.
   Each branch automatically creates a matching subproject that builds that branch.
 * Checks out source code from the same repository and commit as `jenkins.groovy`.
 * Builds sources via Maven with unit testing.